kmschoep-usgs/docker-water-auth-server/README.md

 - Log out

 You can now try to navigate to `https://<Docker IP>/saml/login` and test whether or not you are able to perform the log in through CircleSSO back to your Docker service.
 If successful, you should see a message that says `You're logged in as <username>`

+## Testing Oauth2 JWT Tokens

+- Create a mock Oauth2 client application in the WaterAuth database.
+Example values provided below.
+  - client_id: Some unique id
+  - resource_ids: null
+  - client_secert: Some secret passphrase
+  - scope: read,write
+  - authorized_grant_types: authorization_code,access_token,refresh_token
+  - web_server_redirect_uri: Some URL that doesn't point to a running service.
+I.E: 127.0.0.1
+  - authorities: null
+  - access_token_validity: 36000
+  - refresh_token_validity: 36000
+  - additional_information: null
+  - autoapprove: true

+- Example mock Oauth2 Client SQL:
+  - `insert into waterauth.oauth_client_details(client_id,resource_ids,client_secret,scope,authorized_grant_types,web_server_redirect_uri,authorities access_token_validity,refresh_token_validity,additional_information,autoapprove) values ("test-id", null, "test-secret", "read,write", "authorization_code,access_token,refresh_token", "127.0.0.1", null, 36000, 36000, null, true);`

+- Login through WaterAuth (if you aren't already logged in) and make sure you get to the page saying `You are logged in as <username>`.

+- In a browser navigate to `https://<water auth host>/oauth/authorize?client_id=<client_id you created earlier>&redirect_uri=<redirect_uri you created earlier>&response_type=code`

+- Wait a moment and you should be redirected to an an error page or non-existing page.
+The URL in your browser's URL bar should have a query parameter called "code".
+Copy the value of this parameter.

+- Open up a bash terminal and run the following:
+  - `curl -k https://<client_id you created earlier>:<client_secert you created earlier>@<water auth host>/oauth/token -d grant_type=authorization_code -d code=<code you copied in step 4> -d redirect_uri=<redirect_uri you created earlier> --output <some file to output the resultant JSON to>`

+- This command should execute give you a JSON document containing your generated JSON Web Token (JWT).
+Note that **the code you genrated in step 3 can only be used _once_** so if some error occurs during the the process (i.e the redirect uri does not match the one you specified in the DB) you will need to jump back up to step 3 and continue from there.

+- Grab the value of the "access_token" field from the JSON document you retrieved in step 6 and navigate a web brwoser to `https://jwt.io/`.